mahesh-gouni/CalculatorProject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+This is a simple calculator  satic web application built using Angular.
+It allows users to input numbers and basic arithmetic operations and get a result.
+The project includes basic functionalities like addition, subtraction, multiplication, division, and clearing the display.

+Features

+Basic arithmetic operations (addition, subtraction, multiplication, division) Clear button to reset the calculator display
+Backspace function to remove the last entered character Prevents invalid input like multiple leading zeros Automatically resets the display when a new input is entered after a result.

+Technologies Used

+Angular: Framework for building the user interface and handling component logic.
+Standalone Components: Used to build the AppComponent with Angular's standalone API.
+FormsModule: For handling forms and input bindings.
+SSR: Server-Side Rendering compatibility using PLATFORM_ID to detect browser environments.